 Nikon is a multinational corporation based in Japan.
 Founded in 1917, they have built branches worldwide, one being in New York, USA.
 Being in the optics scene for decades, Nikon is a world-renowned manufacturer of cameras, binoculars, camera lenses, telescopes, microscopes, ophthalmic equipment, and of course, riflescopes.

-On the other hand, Vortex is an American-owned company established in 2004 by a man named Daniel Hamilton.
+In comparison, Vortex is an American-owned company established in 2004 by a man named Daniel Hamilton.
 The company is based in Middleton, Wisconsin, but their manufacturing operations are mostly located in China, Japan, and the Philippines.

 Vortex is focused on creating binoculars, spotting scopes, and riflescopes.
 Although being more than just a decade into optics, Vortex has become popular in the community of American hunters.